Hackers place Cisco Pix firewall source code up for sale

 Wells Fargo customer data again stolen from vendor

 For the third time in a year, Wells Fargo & Co. has reported computers containing customer personal data have been stolen from a third-party vendor.
 This time the $422 billion financial services giant sent letters to thousands of mortgage and student loan customers saying four computers were stolen last month from Atlanta-based Regulus Integrated Solutions LLC, which prints loan statements for a number of big banks.
 Wells Fargo did not say how many of its 4.9 million mortgage and almost 900,000 student loan customers were at risk.
+Though no passwords or PINs were on the machines, the stolen computers did hold customer names, addresses, social security numbers and account numbers, according to the Associated Press.
+A spokeswoman said there were no reports of misuse and that the company was providing its free credit-monitoring service to those who enrolled by March 31, 2005.

 Microsoft IE losing marketshare to open-source browser